 (Tips adapted from Hofmann, J. (2004).
 Synchronous Trainer’s Survival Guide.
 San Francisco: Pfeiffer.)

 Ready to learn more?
-Check out our Virtual Classroom Facilitator Certificate course and discover how you can earn your Virtual Classroom Facilitator Badge by clicking on the graphic below.
+Check out our Virtual Classroom Facilitation Mastery Series certificate course and discover how you can earn your digital badge by clicking on the graphic below.